With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to enjoy the great outdoors with friends and family.

 17 to 20) The Roof Terrace at Westgate

 Victors Oxford is a Hamptons-inspired restaurant & bar offering a menu of modern American small plates.
 The menu is designed to share.
 Dishes are served to the centre of the table, creating a social and relaxed environment.
 Menu highlights include black cod, lobster tacos, sushi and raw bar platters, and lamb cutlets presented on a konro grill.
-Reservations are now open from 12 April.

 18) The Breakfast Club